occident/kodskelett-client/README.md

 ## Get started

 1. Clone the project
+2. Add a reference to the project and include the .dll that was previously compiled using [this repository](https://github.com/occident/kodskelett-library)
-2. Change to the branch of the method you want to use
+3. Change to the branch of the method you want to use
-3. Change the Settings parameters
+4. Change the Settings parameters to your needs following the example code provided.
-4. Run the program
+5. Run the program

 ## Created by: